Why is this happening?

 How can I prevent this in the future?

 Following a consistent watering schedule, such as what Planta provides and checking your plant's soil often can help prevent underwatering from occurring.
 If you feel that the watering schedule isn’t frequent enough for your plant, feel free to create a custom care schedule or to contact us for more advice on what to do.
-Remember that most species can handle drying a bit in between and it's preferred to risking overwatering them.
+Remember that most species can handle drying a bit in between and it's preferred to risk overwatering them.